sairamvivekcareer/Webscraping/README.md

 **Overall purpose of script:**
-This is the main function of the script.
-It performs the following steps:
+This scripts serves the following functionalities:

 1.Fetches the content of the base URL and its internal links